showteeth/ggcoverage/README.md

 #> Data length: 534
 #> Loaded 2315864 bytes of data...
 #> Read 534 records...
-#> Scale for 'y' is already present.
-Adding another scale for 'y', which will
+#> Scale for y is already present.
-#> replace the existing scale.
+#> Adding another scale for y, which will replace the existing scale.
-#> Scale for 'x' is already present.
-Adding another scale for 'x', which will
+#> Scale for x is already present.
-#> replace the existing scale.
+#> Adding another scale for x, which will replace the existing scale.
 ```

 <img src="man/figures/README-hic_coverage-1.png" width="100%" style="display: block; margin: auto;" />